Stephen-Seo/PoorMansAnubis/README.txt

 MySQL/MariaDB outside of the local network, so it would be better to use a VPN if your DB is hosted non-locally.

-The Rust impl by default requires a MySQL server with a database and user with password with access to said database.
+The Rust impl provides support for both sqlite and MySQL.
+Using MySQL requires a MySQL server with a database and user with password with access to said database.
 If using MySQL, then it is recommended to use MariaDB.

-Sqlite usage is also possible with the Rust impl, by compiling with the following options:

-Enable only sqlite:
-cargo build --no-default-features --features sqlite

-or

-Enable both mysql and sqlite:
-cargo build --all-features
+Note that just like the C++ implementation, it is insecure to access a MySQL server over the internet, so a VPN or locally-hosted instance is necessary to keep things secure.

 Check "rust_impl/src/args.rs" for flags you can pass to the Rust impl.
 Also check "rust_impl/mysql.conf" for how the config file should be set up for MySQL